Love Game in Eastern Fantasy

 Love Game in Eastern Fantasy (永夜星河 (Yǒngyè Xīnghé)) is a 2024 Chinese television series based on the web novel The Guide to Capturing a Black Lotus by Bai Yu Zhai Diao Gong.
 It stars Yu Shuxin, Ding Yuxi, Zhu Xudan, and Yang Shize in leading roles.
 The series premiered on Tencent Video and WeTV on November 1, 2024.

 On November 9, 2024, the popularity exceeded 30,000 heat index on Tencent.

 The drama was exclusively broadcast on Tencent Video on November 1, 2024.
 On May 31 of the same year, the drama won the 2024 Golden Bone Flower Network Film and Television Festival's "2024 Most Anticipated Drama" award.

 Since the premiere of Love Game in Eastern Fantasy on November 1, the total number of streaming viewership has soared from 150 million to nearly 280 million in mid-November.
 The follow-up game "Love Game in Eastern Fantasy", which was released after the television series, had a market share of over 20%.

 Synopsis

-In the heat of a moment, Ling Miaomiao writes a scathing book review of the web novel Catching Demons and accidentally triggers a multidimensional trip which causes her to travel into the world of the novel.
+In the heat of a moment, Ling Miaomiao (Yu Shuxin) writes a scathing book review of the web novel Catching Demons and accidentally triggers a multidimensional trip which causes her to travel into the world of the novel.
 She enters the body of the villainous supporting character Lin Yu.
 In order to return to the real world, she must complete both of the main missions and sub missions assigned by the system.
-The story is about her experience and situation she faced in the whole travel.
+There, she meets Mu Sheng (Ding Yuxi), the second male protagonist, who in the novel was obsessed with Mu Yao and was also responsible for driving Lin Yu to her death.
+As Miaomiao becomes entangled with him, the hidden past and the truth behind the novel's world gradually unfold.